The 1957 Civil Rights crisis put Little Rock and Little Rock Central High on front pages worldwide and introduced the world to the Little Rock Nine.

 You can walk the halls of Central High School, tour the rooms of the Daisy Bates house where the students planned out their journey, and even sit in the very same booths at the Lassis Inn where the students came to relax.

 "Testament," a monument dedicated to the Little Rock Nine by Arkansas artist John Deering, is located on the grounds of the Arkansas State Capitol.

 The struggle for equal rights was by no means over when Ernest Green — the only senior among the Nine — graduated in May of 1958, but the path they blazed for others to follow became a significant turning point.
 Today, the 1957 Little Rock Central High crisis symbolizes the resistance to social change and the federal government’s commitment to civil rights and is studied in classrooms around the country.

 Today, Little Rock Central High students are keenly aware of their school’s legacy as they study in the only high school operating within a National Park Historic site.

-Little Rock is now home to a number of points on the U.S. Civil Rights Trail, and Little Rock Central High School National Historic Site is a Top Ten stop on the trail.
+Little Rock is now home to six points on the U.S. Civil Rights Trail and is a Top Ten destination on the trail.